awsdocs/aws-freertos-docs/doc_source/userguide/test-executables.md

 + The `test.json` for the selected test case determines the processes to start and the environment variables to set\.
 + The `suite.json` for the test suite determines the environment variables to set\.

-IDT starts the required test exexutable process based on the commands and arguments specified in the `test.json` file, and passes the required environment variables to the process\.
+IDT starts the required test executable process based on the commands and arguments specified in the `test.json` file, and passes the required environment variables to the process\.

 ## Use the IDT Client SDK<a name="idt-client-sdk"></a>